jo-v-cs/contractor_website/README.md

     - Quote data field for orders generated from a function that accepts two parameters and calculates a new value

 ### WIP
+- Create 3 or more unit tests for your application (and document how to run them)
+    - Implemented using mocha
+    - `npm run test` to run unit tests

 ### Proposed:

 - Implement a log that records errors, invalid inputs, or other important events and writes them to a text file
-- Create 3 or more unit tests for your application (and document how to run them)